-- (a) Signs advertising real estate on which the sign is located (including buildings) is for sale, lease, or rent and identification of the owner or agent.
+- A. Temporary Signs: Temporary signs shall conform to the requirements set forth below as well as all other applicable requirements of this chapter including minimum yard set-backs and height limitations.
+Temporary signs shall not be included in computation of sign area and the number of free-standing signs. - 1.
+Temporary signs which are allowed without a sign permit: - (a) Signs advertising real estate on which the sign is located (including buildings) is for sale, lease, or rent and identification of the owner or agent.
 Such signs shall be placed on the ground and shall not exceed four (4) square feet in area and shall be removed immediately after sale, lease, or rental.
 For lots of less than five (5) acres, a single sign may be erected.
 For lots of five (5) acres or more in area and having a street frontage in excess of four hundred (400) feet, a second sign not exceeding four (4) square feet in area may be erected. - (b) Two (2) temporary directional signs may be placed within the public right-of-way during a special event (e.g., open house, garage sale).
 Each sign shall not exceed six (6) square feet and shall not block entrances, sidewalks or obstruct Visibility Triangles.
 All signs shall be removed immediately after the event. (c) Construction site identification signs which identify the project, owner or developer, architect, engineer, contractor and subcontractors, funding source, and related information including but not limited to sale or leasing information.
 Not more than one (1) such sign may be erected per site, and it may not exceed thirty-two (32) square feet in area.
-Such signs shall not be erected prior to the issuance of a zoning permit, if required, and shall be removed within three (3) days after the issuance of the final occupancy permit, job completion, or six (6) months which ever is less.
-If construction is not completed within the six (6) month period, the sign may remain on the property for an additional six (6) months or - (d) Temporary signs attached to the interior of a building window or glass door.
+Such signs shall not be erected prior to the issuance of a zoning permit, if required, and shall be removed within three (3) days after the issuance of the final occupancy permit, job completion, or six (6) months - until the project is completed, whichever is sooner. (d) Temporary signs attached to the interior of a building window or glass door.
 Window signs shall not exceed twenty-five (25) percent of the total window space.
-Such signs shall be removed within thirty (30) days after placement. - (e) Displays, including lighting, erected in connection with the observance of holidays provided they are removed within ten (10) days following the holidays.
-Temporary lighting for Christmas decorations from November 15 to January 15 are exempt.
+Such signs shall be removed within thirty (30) days after placement.